The Car Connection Honda Civic Overview

 The Honda Civic is one of the best-selling, most widely recognized car lines in the world.
 Across nearly a dozen generations, the Civic has come in many shapes, sizes, and models, including hatchback and wagon bodies as well as the sedan and coupe that are now offered.

-While known for an enviable reputation of longevity and durability, the Honda Civic also has had another trump card in its hand for most of its history: efficiency.
-The wide-ranging Civic lineup has, at times, included green variants such as hybrid and natural-gas-powered models.
-Even the standard models manage high fuel economy without much effort on the part of the driver, making them excellent choices for commuters.
+With the Civic, Honda has built an enviable reputation for durability and longevity.
+The Civic has another ace up its sleeve, too: efficiency.
+Over time, the Civic family has included natural-gas-powered and hybrid gas-electric models.
+Even the standard gas-powered models earn high fuel economy without much effort on the part of the driver, making them excellent choices for commuters.

 The Civic is a smaller companion to the similarly well-known Accord and a size up from the Fit hatchback.
 Over the years, it's been positioned as a rival for the Toyota Corolla, Nissan Sentra, Ford Focus, Mazda 3, and Hyundai Elantra, among many others.